solde/Par/lab4/lab4-par21_03-David Soldevila Daniel Palomo.md

 At last we will parallelice the nqueen algorithm using OpenMP.

 In order to reach a good level of parallelization for each task the program creates a copy of the chess board.
-That strategy eliminate the dependence of reading and writing the chess board.
+That strategy eliminates the dependence of reading and writing the chess board.

-Last, we introduced a critical zone at the main case, only one thread should be the one who edit the number of solutions.
+Last, we introduced a critical zone at the basic case, only one thread should be the one who edits the number of solutions.
 And the resulting code is:
 ```
 void nqueens(int n, int j, char *a, int d) {
 	int i;